tigrannajaryan/frontend/README.md

 # Contributing

 Below are general guidelines that you need to follow when contributing to this repo.
-See also additional guideance on specific apps in `/mobile/README.md` and `/webapp/README.md` files.
+See also additional guidance on specific apps in `/mobile/README.md`.

 Use supplied `/.gitcommit` commit message template.
 You can enable it this way: